 As if the above isn’t breathtakingly ignorant enough, the Whole30 authors then make a rather lame attempt to convince vegans and vegetarians to eat meat again for the duration of the program.
 There’s even a paragraph that says how Melissa has issues ‘with eating flesh’, but she got over it and so can you!

 What is wrong with these people?
 Seriously!

-This view on plant-based diets further demonstrates Dallas and Melissa’s ignorance not only of nutrition but also of scientific research, as a plant-based diet has consistently been proven to be healthy (and here) and complete when done correctly.
+This view on plant-based diets suggests a misunderstanding not only of nutrition but also of scientific research, as a plant-based diet has consistently been proven to be healthy (and here) and complete when done correctly.

 It becomes a morality issue: